 - Paid via Federal Work Study, grants or other arrangements through the student’s educational institution.

-Internships are 4-8 hours a week during a given semester and 5-20 hours a week in the summer.
+Internships are 4-8 hours a week during a given semester.
 Priority is given to applicants who can commit to a full school year or calendar year.

 An application for a CUSLAR internship should include: